hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

 In the resources form, besides the :ref:`shared resources <shared_resources>`, you can also choose between different 'Toolchain and Python versions' from a drop-down menu.
-An example would be '2023a and ``Python/3.11.3-GCCcore-12.3.0``'.
+At the moment, we support the most recent toolchains starting from 2023a up to 2025a.
+An example would be '2025a and ``Python/3.13.1-GCCcore-14.2.0``'.
 Based on that choice, the corresponding JupyterLab module will be loaded together with its dependencies (such as the listed Python module).